NGSEP/NGSEPcore/README.txt

 use the option -ignore3 to ignore errors at those read positions.
 If the reference genome has lowercase characters for repetitive regions (usually called softmasked), these regions can be directly filtered using the option -ignoreLowerCaseRef.
-These regions can always be filtered in later stages of the analysis using the FilterVCF command.
+These regions can also be filtered at later stages of the analysis using the FilterVCF command.

+WARNING 2: Since v 3.2.0, for RAD Sequencing or genotype-by-sequencing (GBS) we now recommend the MultisampleVariantsDetector command described above.
-WARNING 2: For RAD Sequencing or GBS samples, using the default value of the parameter to control for PCR duplicates (maxAlnsPerStartPos) will yield very low sensitivity.
+However, the classic per-sample analysis pipeline using this command is still functional with good quality.
+For both commands it is important to keep in mind that using the default value of the parameter to control for PCR duplicates (maxAlnsPerStartPos) will yield very low sensitivity.
 We recommend to increase the value of the parameter to about 100 to retain high sensitivity while avoiding a severe penalty in memory usage.
 Also, structural variants should not be called using these data.
 The usage for conservative variant calling in RAD-Seq or GBS samples becomes:

 java -jar NGSEPcore.jar FindVariants -maxAlnsPerStartPos 100 -minQuality 40 -maxBaseQS 30 <REFERENCE> <INPUT_FILE> <OUTPUT_PREFIX>

 -----------------------------------
 Calculating base quality statistics
 -----------------------------------